tagion/website-home/docs/index.md

 ## Fast Transactions

-Transactions are **accepted in seconds**, and reach 100% finality in less than minute.
-For small everyday transactions, the initial acceptance is enough.
-Once the transaction is final, it can't be reversed.
+Transactions are **confirmed in seconds**, and reach 100% finality in less than minute.
+You only need to wait for finality for large transactions.

 </div>